gitadr/gatsbyPortfolio/src/content/notes/note_230128_OnMotivation.md

 - Am I able to focus on this task?
 What's distracting me?
 - Do I have a sense of urgency?
 Have I set a deadline?

-Answering these questions can help you figure out what's missing from your motivation and guide you on how to improve it.
+Answering these questions can help you figure out what's missing and act as a guide on how to improve it.
 Remember, motivation is a powerful force, but it's not magic.
-By understanding the ingredients, you can better control it and stay on track to achieving your goals.